spinnaker/spinnaker/experimental/kubernetes/README.md

 Once that is all squared away, make sure that running `$ kubectl config current-context` refers to the cluster you want to have Spinnaker running in.

+You should also update `gcloud` to at least version 102.0.0.

 Next, in the editor of your choice, open up `./config/clouddriver.yml`, and examine the `dockerRegistry` subsection.
-You'll find each Spinnaker image listed here, which will act as your available list of deployable images.
-Feel free to make any changes to this section, but if you want to deploy these listed images, you'll need to first make sure you have a [quay.io](https://quay.io) account, and that its authentication details are filled in the respective `username`, `password`, and `email` fields.
-If you want to use an entirely different provider or set of images, update the `address` and `repositories` fields accordingly.
+If you would like to add your own registry, update the address and `repositories` fields accordingly.

 If you feel like changing the value of `kubernetes.accounts[0].name`, make sure it's reflected in `./config/settings.js` under `providers.kubernetes.defaults.account` (this way